Focused on Your Goals & Outcomes

 3. Rehabilitative alimony - is also a short-term award.
 It is designed to help the recipient obtain the education or work experience necessary to support themselves in the future.
 This award is limited in time and comes along with an education or training plan.
 The alimony amount is modifiable if there is a substantial change in circumstances for either party.
 This form of alimony terminates upon the death of either party, remarriage of the recipient, or if the recipient fails to follow the plan.

-4. Durational alimony - is awarded where permanent alimony is not appropriate.
-This is generally for short term marriages (less than 7 years) to moderate term marriages (between 7 and 17 years).
+4. Durational alimony - This is generally for short-term marriages (less than 10 years) to moderate-term marriages (between 10 and 20 years).
 Durational alimony is awarded for a set period of time not to exceed the length of the marriage.

 The court primarily examines the recipient’s need and the payor’s ability to pay.
 The court will also consider certain factors as they apply to each spouse, including: